 3. Find a Source for Your Coffee Beans

 Serving high-quality coffee is the most important aspect of running a coffee shop, so finding a good source of coffee beans is a must.
 Many coffee shops purchase their coffee beans wholesale from a coffee roaster, and you should be specific when looking for a roaster to source your coffee beans.

 We spoke with Tommy Lowery of Village Coffee in Troy, Alabama about how they source their coffee beans.
 He said, "we have been using a private roaster for 14 years, but we have been looking for a location to begin roasting our own products."
 When asked about the qualities he looks for in coffee, he said, "First, you must have a quality product with quality beans.
 We looked for a roaster that only roasted Arabica beans.
 Secondly, they have to have a price point that allows the shop to maximize their profits, and finally, you need a certain amount of variety."

 Here are some other important things to consider:

 - Do you like their coffee?
 If you don't like the roaster's coffee, then chances are your customers won't either.

 - How much does quality matter to you?
-Very high-quality beans can be very expensive, resulting in higher drink prices that may scare away some potential customers.
+High-quality beans can be expensive, resulting in higher drink prices that may scare away some potential customers.

 - Where is the roaster located?
 Buying from a roaster in your area is a great way to interest customers while also supporting a local business.
 Plus, a local roaster may have brand recognition in your area that one farther away may not.